TTK4130/ttk4130.github.io/docs/assignments/assignment-11.rst

             \end{array}

         Simulate the system :eq:`lorentz_system` with this method, using time interval :math:`[0, 2]`, :math:`N = 200` simulation points.
+        You will need to program your own implicit RK-routine for this task.
+        Have a look at the `numerical methods <../numerical-methods-for-odes.html>`_ webpage for some tips on where to start, especially the `Implicit Euler <../numerical-methods-for-odes.html#example-implicit-euler-for-a-scalar-system>`_ example.

         Add a code screen shot and a plot of the result to your answer.

     b.